 * Note *

 There is a trail named 32E06 on the USGS topo map, marked "Location Approximate".
 This trail starts at the moraine just below Bishop Pass and goes to Fifth Lake, or so the USFS would like you to think.
 I never found a trail, and did not see any "trail-like" constructions on the way, so I doubt it even exists anymore.
 The 1968 edition of "Sierra South" mentions that the trail was "beatufiully built, but now landslide covered".
-Considering that the above description was written nearly 40 years ago, it's not a surprise that it's almost completely gone now.
+Considering that the above description was written over 40 years ago, it's not a surprise that it's almost completely gone now.

 Jigsaw Pass ApproachJigsaw pass is difficult to identify from the Bishop pass trail.
 The crest of the ridge to the east looks extremely steep, and there are many notches that look more like passes than Jigsaw Pass does.
 When climbing up, I made the mistake of going too far to the north, and ended up crossing the ridge at some other "pass", a crappy loose rock/sand adventure that I don't want to repeat.